 Linux home lab

 For relaxing times, make it Linux time.
 For hardware, though, Macs are usually good choices (update: and the latest MacBook Pro M1 is a beast).
-If you see yourself in need of a bunch of Linux VMs with custom IP addresses, hostnames, and what not, Vagrant is your thing.
+If you find yourself needing multiple Linux VMs with custom IP addresses, hostnames, and more, Vagrant is your tool.

 To spin up one Ubuntu VM using Vagrant, the following Vagrantfile script is enough: